What You Need to Know About Automotive and Watercraft Service Attendant

 There were about 110,000 jobs for Automotive and Watercraft Service Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 11,700 new jobs for Automotive and Watercraft Service Attendant by 2026.
 The BLS estimates 20,000 yearly job openings in this field.

 The states with the most job growth for Automotive & Watercraft Service Attendant are Utah, Idaho, and Georgia.
 Watch out if you plan on working in Montana, Alaska, or Maine.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of an Automotive & Watercraft Service Attendant

-The salary for Automotive and Watercraft Service Attendants ranges between about $19,160 and $36,000 a year.
+The average yearly salary of an Automotive & Watercraft Service Attendant ranges between $19,160 and $36,000.

 Automotive and Watercraft Service Attendants who work in Alaska, Iowa, or Montana, make the highest salaries.